Skip to main content

 Thirty years in prison for trafficking cocaine on cruise ship

-Italian media reports that 3 people involved in drug trafficking are sentenced to thirty years' imprisonment and a 180,000 euro fine for importing ten kilos of cocaine from South America through a crew member of the cruise ship MSC Armonia.
-The Judge sentenced to ten years in prison and a 60,000 euro fine each Bosnians Mihalovič Zoran Jaksic (52 years), Mladen Miljanic (42) and Braim Sirani (55).
-The judges accepted the requests made by the public prosecutor Angela Masiello, who has fought for the highest sentence of the three suspects.
-Implicated in the affair there were four other people, in particular, the sailor of the cruise ship departed from Punta dell'Este in Uruguay and arrived at the port of Venice on 6 April 2009.
+Italian media report that three people involved in drug trafficking have been sentenced to thirty years' imprisonment and fined €180,000 for importing ten kilos of cocaine from South America through a crew member of the cruise ship MSC Armonia.
+The judge sentenced each individual to ten years in prison and a €60,000 fine.
+The court accepted the request made by public prosecutor Angela Masiello, who had sought the maximum sentence for the three suspects.
+Four other people were also implicated in the case, including a sailor from the cruise ship, which had departed from Punta del Este, Uruguay, and arrived at the port of Venice on April 6, 2009.